 As for the biscuits, some recipes that I saw used only British digestive biscuits, but this one used a 50-50 combination of digestive and Rich Tea Biscuits, which I really like.
 You can use whatever mix you like or have on hand.
 Look for a brand called McVitie’s, though other British brands are fine as well; both of these can often be found in well-stocked supermarkets in the British section, or international stores like Cost Plus World Market.

 The original recipe that I worked off of was overly rich and sweet, and it was so hard that I practically needed a saw to cut through it.
 I cut back on the golden syrup and butter a touch in order to lighten the sweetness and soften the texture, respectively.
+(The ones I had in Ireland were a bit more crumbly, but I like this fudgier texture even better.)
 Lastly, I sprinkled a little flaky salt on the finished bars, which brought the flavors out even more.
 My second batch was exactly what I had envisioned—rich, fudgy, crisp, decadent AF.
 I liked them best after chilling and thawing slightly.

 And so, in honor of St. Patrick, I encourage you to make these chocolaty treats—I can’t think of a more delicious Irish dessert to celebrate the occasion.
 Hell, you can sprinkle shamrock quins on there if you want to make a festive green dessert!